Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 Evolved Relationship

-The Evolution of Organizational Decision Making
+The Evolution of Organisational Decision Making

 Networked Interactions